PsiMasTho/pmt-logera/README.md

 * Header:
 	Contains declarations for attributes and variables, and assigns attributes to vairables.
 Attrubutes may contain ECMAscript regex expressions for the kind of values they accept.
+Must have a '.lh' extension.

-	Values may not contain: Line breaks, double-quotes, '$' or ';' or '%'
+	Values may not contain: Line breaks, spaces, tabs, double-quotes, '$' or ';' or '%'

 	Variable names may not contain all of the above and may not contain commas.